MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

 This tutorial will teach you how to implement a Flappy Bird clone for iOS using Apple's new Swift programming language together with SpriteBuilder and Cocos2D.
 You'll start with a blank project.

-If you aren't familiar with SpriteBuilder you should consider reading our [SpriteBuilder beginner tutorial](https://www.makeschool.com/tutorials/getting-started-with-spritebuilder/) first since this tutorial assumes that you are familiar with basic SpriteBuilder tasks.

 If you complete this tutorial you will learn how to:

 *   implement an endless scroller